USRSE/usrse.github.io/_posts/newsletters/2024-05-28-newsletter.md

 <a name="membershipbenefits"></a>
 # **2. Membership Benefits**

-The US-RSE leadership team (Executive Director, Community Manager, and Steering Committee) have been strategizing about how to bring additional membership benefits to you, our valued members.
+The US-RSE leadership team (Executive Director, Community Manager, and Steering Committee) has been strategizing about how to bring additional membership benefits to you, our valued members.
 We are excited to bring a new benefit, one that we hope is the first of many new tangible benefits for US-RSE members!

 We’ve negotiated/partnered with the [Agile Alliance](https://www.agilealliance.org/) to bring discounted rates to their upcoming conference.
 Agile Alliance is a global non-profit membership organization founded on the [Manifesto for Agile Software Development](https://www.agilealliance.org/agile101/the-agile-manifesto/).
 They support people and organizations who explore, apply and expand Agile values, principles, and practices.
 There is some clear overlap with US-RSE with goals in regard to agile development and material that can benefit people in agile software development and/or agile management.

 Agile Alliance has their [Agile 2024 conference](https://www.agilealliance.org/agile2024/) from July 22-26th, 2024 at the Gaylord Texan.
-As US-RSE member you can get **$200** off the registration fee with this code specifically for US-RSE **AA21US-RSE!**.
+As a US-RSE member you can get **$200** off the registration fee with this code specifically for US-RSE **AA21US-RSE!**.

 Do you have suggestions for other organizations that could be potential US-RSE partners?
 Or other member benefits that you’d like to see?
 If so email [sandra@us-rse.org](mailto:sandra@us-rse.org).